nickMingi/minglab/_posts/computer/2020-01-24-LanguageProcessing-RegularExpression.markdown

 permalink: /:categories/:title.html
 ---

+## Compiler

+- gcc is compiler. series of components
+- compiler is simply a program
+- can be hand-coded
+- compilers/translators are built mechanically from grammars
+- specification is the key
+    - grammar: set of rules specifying a language: formal purpose of a compiler
+- language translation
+- source language to target language images
+    -source and target programs should be "equivalent"
+- often high level language to machine language
+    - any combinations of languages is possible
+- think of it also as a function/mapping between the languages

+source -> compiler -> target

+c      -> gcc      -> assembly/ml

+- scanner
+    - group characters into tokens
+        - lexical analysis
+        - determine meaningful chunks
+            - integer-literal
+            - float-literal
+            - string
+            - identifier
+            - relational-operator
+- parser
+    - group tokens into constructs
+- codegenerator
+    - translate source constructs to target

 ## Regular Expression

+. concatenation [ implicit by writing two symbols next to each other ]
+| choice
+* kleene star; repetition [ 0 or more occurrences of ]
+() parenthesis for grouping / precedence

+RE: a(b|c) RE: a*

+L :{ab,bc} L :{empty,a,aa,aaa,aaaa,aaaaa,...}

+RE: a(b|c)* L:{a,ab,ac,abbc,abccc,...}

+RE: a(b*|c*) L:{a,ac,accccc,ab,abbb,abb,...}

+RE: a*(b|c) L:{bcc,ab,aaaab,aaac,...}

+Extended RE:

++ one or more   -> a+ = aa*
+? option; 0 or 1   -> aab? = aa | aab

+RE: a+  L:{a,aa,aaa,aaaa,...} NO EMPTY

+RE produces a set of strings

+The language specified by a regular expression is a regular language

+RE generates all elements of a RL

+RL is specified by a RE

+RL is recognized by a finite state automata

+Deterministic finite state automata :: DFA
+- deterministic: in every situation, there is no arbitrary choice.
+If there is a way, only one way finite: yep, finite number of states

 L is a regular language if (a) or (b)
 - (a) L can be described by a RE, r